CaptrainWalrus/NT_OrderManager/README.md

 ## Overview

-OrderManager serves as the **core component** of our algorithmic trading system, functioning as the primary interface between NinjaTrader 8 and our sophisticated Agentic Memory/Risk Agent architecture.
+OrderManager serves as the **core component** of our algorithmic trading system, functioning as the primary interface between NinjaTrader 8 and our Agentic Memory/Risk Agent architecture.
 This is not a complete system but rather an experimental framework designed for continuous iteration and improvement in algorithmic trading research.

 **⚠️ Important Note**: This codebase is intentionally incomplete and will never be "finished" due to the experimental nature of algorithmic trading.
 Many variables, classes, and code sections remain unused - this is by design, not disorganization.
 Uncertainty in trading requires maintaining optionality for future experimentation.